Johnny Coppin

 John "Johnny" Coppin (born 5 April 1946) is an English singer-songwriter, composer, poetry anthologist and broadcaster.
 He plays guitar and piano and has written and recorded many albums as a solo artist.
 He has a weekly one-hour show on BBC Radio Gloucestershire entitled, Folk Roots, which he has produced and presented every week since 1996.
 Coppin has been the Musical Director for the Festival Players since 1992.

 Early years

 He was born in Woodford, Essex, England.
+He attended Churchfields Junior School.
 Coppin formed his first band, The Shifters, with cousin Martin Wright on bass, Neil Dunwoody on guitar, and Howard Jones on drums in 1959.
 Their first public performance was at the United Reformed Church Hall in Woodford Green.
 Eddie Broadbridge joined band as lead singer and they renamed themselves as Eddie and the Shifters.
 In 1966, while studying architecture at the Gloucestershire College of Art in Cheltenham, he formed Love to Mother with Al Fenn on guitar, Tom Bennison on bass and Mike Ketskemety on drums.